-• Patrimonial rights, namely the right to reproduce, distribute the work, import in order to commercialise on the internal market copies of the work made with the author's consent, lease, lend, the work, communicate it to the public, directly or indirectly, including by making it available for the public to have access to it at any time and in any place, broadcast the work, transmit it by cable or create derivative works thereof.
-Also, the author of a graphic, plastic art or photographic work has a resale right, which entitles the author to receive a percentage of the price when the work makes the object of a reselling operation to which an art dealer participates as seller, buyer or agent.
+- Patrimonial rights, namely the right to: - reproduce and distribute the work; - import in order to commercialise on the internal market copies of the work made with the author's consent; - lease or lend the work; - communicate it to the public, directly or indirectly, including by making it available for the public to have access to at any time and in any place; and - broadcast the work, transmit it by cable or create derivative works thereof.

+In addition, the author of a graphic, plastic art or photographic work has a resale right, which entitles him or her to receive a percentage of the price when the work makes the object of a reselling operation in which an art dealer participates as seller, buyer or agent.

-6 What may not be protected by copyright?
+What may not be protected by copyright?